 * Old-Fashioned Bran Muffins

-* Warm vegan croissant, bagel, or crumpet
+* Warm croissant, bagel, or crumpet

-* Vegan cheese toasted or grilled sandwiches
+* Cheese toasted or grilled sandwiches

 * A delicious sandwich such as this Vegan Coronation Chickpea Sandwich or this Vegan Tofu 'egg' and Cress Mayonnaise Sandwich or a Ploughman's Lunch Baguette

-* A big crispy green side salad, or this easy Italian Bread Salad or a fancier Waldorf Salad!
+* A big crispy green side salad, or this easy Italian Bread Salad or a fancier Waldorf Salad

-Yes, you can eat Halloween carving pumpkins, also known as "jack-o'-lantern" pumpkins.
+Yes, you can eat Halloween carving pumpkins for soup, also known as "jack-o'-lantern" pumpkins.
+However, do consider the following points :

 3. Make sure the pumpkin is still fresh when you use it as if it's been sitting out for a long time, especially with a candle inside, it might have started to rot or mold so check for any signs of spoilage before consuming.
 However, again, its best to remove the pumpkin flesh whilst you are carving it, and store the insides within the refrigerator, rather than eat an already carved pumpkin that's sat around during the Halloween festivities.